waydabber/BetterDisplay/README.md

 Some Macs tend to have issues with custom resolutions.
 Apple Silicon Macs notoriously don't allow sub-4K resolution displays to have HiDPI ("Retina") resolutions even though most 1440p display would greatly benefit from having a HiDPI "Retina" mode.
 On other Macs the resolution options for wide displays are too constrained.

-BetterDisplay solves the problem by **unlocking your screens making them fully scalable natively while providing a nice HiDPI resolution slider to freely scale the desktop size** (feature currently available [latest beta](https://github.com/waydabber/BetterDummy/releases)).
+BetterDisplay solves the problem by **unlocking your screens making them fully scalable natively while providing a nice HiDPI resolution slider to freely scale the desktop size**.
 Also available is the option to create a flexible virtual "dummy" displays that support an unprecedented range of Retina resolutions.
 You can then utilize this dummy display as a mirror source for your display achieving any HiDPI resolution or for other purposes.

 <details>
 <summary>Advantages of BetterDisplay over a physical 4K HDMI dummy plug or mirroring your internal display to have HiDPI...</summary>